mesosphere/marathon/docs/docs/application-basics.md

 With Marathon it is straightforward to run applications that use Docker images.
 See also [Running Docker Containers on Marathon]({{ site.baseurl }}/docs/native-docker.html) for further details and advanced options.

 In the following example application definition, we will focus on a simple Docker app: a Python-based web server using the image [python:3](https://registry.hub.docker.com/_/python/).
-Inside the container, the web server runs on port `8080` (the value of `containerPort`).
-Outside of the container, `hostPort` is set to `0` so that Marathon assigns a random port.
+Inside the container, the web server runs on port `8080` (the value of `containerPort`). `hostPort` is set to `0` so that Marathon assigns a random port on the Mesos agent, which is mapped to port 8080 inside the container.

 ```json
 {